Product Review: Trail Tech Voyager GPS Enduro Computer

 Colossal LCD Screen: I like the giant screen on the Trail Tech Voyager.
 It’s easy to read in any light and can take a beating.
 I tested the toughness of this trail computer when I smashed my helmet into the screen on a hill climb.
 The screen didn’t even have a scratch.

 LED Alerts: There are 2 LED lights on the top front of the Voyager, one yellow and one red.
 These are temperature alert lights that can be set manually.
 Both colors have settings for solid color and flashing.
-I set the yellow LED solid for when I am at riding temp, then flashing when I’m getting hot.
-I then set the red to solid when I need to back off, and flashing red means it’s time for a break.
+I put the yellow LED solid for when I am at riding temp, then flashing when I’m getting hot.
+I then put the red to solid when I need to back off, and flashing red means it’s time for a break.

-Joystick Navigation: This trial computer uses three buttons (menu, return and enter) and a joystick for easy menu navigation when wearing gloves.
+Joystick Navigation: This trial computer uses three buttons (menu, return, and enter) and a joystick for easy menu navigation when wearing gloves.

 Final Thoughts On The Trail Tech Voyager GPS

-If you have any questions or anything to add, please leave them in the comments or on our FaceBook page!
+If you have any questions or comments, please leave them in the comments or on our Facebook page!